LaimonasDanyla/frontend-nanodegree-mobile-portfolio/views/js/README.md

     - add switch(size) function
     - define as var randPizzaCont = document.querySelectorAll(".randomPizzaContainer"); in orde to move out var definition out of the loop
     - remove var dx and newWidth and corresponding dx and newWidth lines inside the loop.
     - remove old unused code with determineDx.
+Page Speed Score with the optimization above: 91/100.